beckswu/beckswu.github.io/_posts/2018-09-23-linear-algebra.markdown

 2. A symmetric matrix S has n <span style="color: red">**real eigenvalues**</span> $$\lambda_i $$ and n <span style="color: red">orthonormal eigenvectors</span> $$q_1, \cdots, q_n$$ ($$Q^{-1} = Q^T$$)
 3.  <span style="color: red">Null space is perpendicular to column space, row space is the same as column space</span>.
 As we know before, null space should be perpendicular to row space, 因为symmetric, column space = row space,  $$A = A^T$$, so $$N\left( A \right)^{\bot} \space = C\left(A^T\right) = C\left(A \right) $$
 4. Every smmetric matrix has $$S = Q \Lambda Q^T = \lambda_1 q_1 q_1^T + \cdots + \lambda_n q_n q_n^T  $$, a combination of perpendicular projection matrix($$\lambda$$ 是combination的系数), $$q_1 q_1^T$$ is projection matrix $$q_1^T q_1 = I$$, $$q_1 \left(q_1^T q_1 \right)^{-1} q_1^T = q_1 q_1^T$$
-5. For symmetric matrices the pivots and the eigenvalues have the same sign (有几个正的pivot 就有几个正的eigenvalue). *For symmetric matrices the pivots and the eigenvalues have the same signs*
+5. For symmetric matrices the pivots and the eigenvalues have the same sign (有几个正的pivot 就有几个正的eigenvalue).
 6. Every square matrix can be "triangularized" by $$A = Q T Q^{-1}$$, if $$A = S$$, then $$T = \Lambda$$

 prove(1): S is a symmetric matrix so we have $$S = S^T$$, aslo we know Eigenvalue matrix is symmetric $$\Lambda = \Lambda^T$$